george-pov/YTSkedy/docs/api/development/testing.md

 - Test application handlers with fake repositories and gateways.
 - Verify commands are mapped into domain models correctly.
 - Verify returned results contain the expected identifiers and state.
-- Add validation tests when command validation is introduced.
+- Add validation tests for command validation behavior.

 ## Integration Tests